 2. Collection of Books

 Factually speaking, you do not require tons of books, fat-ones (resembling telephone directories), fancy ones, eye-catching ones, none of it.
 Your one and only basic source of information must be NCERT.
-Time and again, the importance of NCERT books has not been stressed enough.
+Time and again, the importance of NCERT books have not been stressed enough.
 It is the holy book for NEET aspirants.

-More than 80% of the question paper comprises questions picked from NCERT.
+More than 80% of the question paper comprises questions picked from NCERT (either directly or indirectly).
 Questions are framed from literally any line of the textbook.
 It is the best way to gain conceptual clarity.
 One must have complete command over NCERT books first, so much so that every bit of information must be at the tip of your fingers.
 After taking up regular tests, if you are consistent with a score of 600+ only, in that case, move to other reference books, not before that at all.
 This must give you an idea of how important NCERT is for NEET.
 That being said, there must be this one question occupying your mind of how-to?
 That is being answered in the next section, read on.

 How to study for NEET from NCERT and other sources?